-A passion for historical literature was stirred, Spenser, Shakespeare, Duranti & Darrieussecq, Rossetti, Meyer and Fry became my guides within a world of words.
+A passion for historical literature was stirred, Spenser, Shakespeare, Duranti & Darrieussecq, Rossetti, Meyer and Fry and more became my guides within a world of words.
 I hung onto the word academia like a female possessed.
 I wanted to know where to look?
 What to read?
 How could I help the cause?

 Many of us (girls) jump up and down asking to be equal to men.
 However, I didn’t want to be equal, in body, nor mind.
 If I might use Fung Shui guidance as an example: I see men as the ying and the women as the yang, or maybe it is the other way around?
 Whichever suits, we all have one another’s traits, and can adapt to suit.

 When I achieved a Masters I was blown away, literally breathless.
 How was it possible for this no mark, A Girl from Hull, able to achieve something so prestigious?
 True grit and determination was the key and maybe a way with words, always of a cliché, but I put that down to becoming a mother back in 2005, and in being just A Girl from Hull.
 Maybe the 1980s generated a new way in using language.
 I often feel like I am of the generation influx marketing, when every word claims to sell something without even realising it.
 This is when it all clicked into place.
 Shakespeare wrote about domestic affairs too.
 E. Spenser wrote fantasy fiction.
 Just as I had begun to learn something very important:

 This is where I halted my own chasing of a destination, I started to think, what if?